Getting Started Scholars

 Getting Started Students

-Congratulations on your admission!
-We are excited that you are considering studying at WashU.
-As an incoming international student, you need an I-20 or DS-2019 to apply for an F-1 or J-1 visa for study at WashU.
-Below are the steps to apply for this document from the Office for International Students and Scholars (OISS). […]
+Congratulations on your admission to WashU!
+As an incoming international student, you need an I-20 or DS-2019 from the Office for International Students and Scholars (OISS) to apply for an F-1 or J-1 visa.
+Below are the steps to apply for this document.
+Be sure to start the process as soon as you are admitted […]

 Taxes